ZILtoid1991/pixelperfectengine/README.md

 ## Open-source without the hassle

-This engine is licensed under the Boost Software License 1.0, which means it can be used without attribution and even in commercial applications.
+This engine is licensed under the Boost Software License 1.0, which means it can be used without attribution and even in commercial applications, without any associated fees (licensing fee, per-install fee, etc.).
 Be aware that many components are on different licenses, such as SDL2 and ZLib.

 # How to build